-Click here for a quick link to the 2025 competition site - to view fixtures, results and league tables.
-All players must adhere to our Code of Conduct
+Click here for a quick link to the 2026 Summer competition site - to view fixtures, results and league tables.

-You can read the full league rules below but here is a summary of the key changes for 2025:
+You can read the full league rules below but here is a summary of the key changes for Summer 2026:

 1. The Dunlop Cleveland Tennis League’s annual programme of events will be dependent on the number of entries received, but principally include a men’s, women’s and mixed league, cup competitions and junior events.